Jones Falls Locks: then, engineering a wilderness with locks, dams and water flow for a nation’s security; now, a world-class history experience

 Click here for Ken Watson’s Guide to the Rideau Canal for more information about navigating the canal, history and general canal information.

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Jones Falls.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist

 Take the guess work out of planning your cycling, hiking or paddling adventure to this Amazing Place with these downloadable trail descriptions from the Frontenac Arch Biosphere Network